jinkaiqian-color/CMYK-to-Lab-iccExtract/Introduction.md

 These applications are extremely powerful, but they are typically designed for production environments rather than for learning, experimentation, or exploration.

-As a result, relatively simple questions can be surprisingly difficult to answer:

-* What L* a* b* value would this CMYK combination produce?
-* Is a particular L* a* b* color reproducible on this printing condition?
-* How close are two CMYK recipes to one another?

 For users who simply want to inspect color behavior or better understand a profile, it would be helpful to have a simpler way to explore this information.